jgrassler/talks/monasca-onboarding/src/main.md

 This components listens in on metrics as they rush by on the message queue and checks whether they exceed any alarm thresholds.
-If they do, `monasca-thresh` publishes an alarm to the message queue (that message is then consumed by `monasca-notification`).
+If they do, `monasca-thresh` publishes an alarm to the message queue.
+That message is then consumed by `monasca-notification`.
 At the same time the alarm will be recorded in the Monasca database so it can be visualized in the Monasca UI.

 From the development side, `monasca-thresh` is a bit of an odd duck: it's one